Reaction to the verdict in the O. J. Simpson criminal trial: The glove demonstration

-Failure to introduce incriminating evidence
+Exclusion of incriminating evidence

 Prosecutor William Hodgman, prior to being replaced as Clark's co-counsel, decided not to introduce the evidence of the Bronco chase, the suicide note, the items found inside the Bronco and the video of Simpson's police interview.
 Clark agreed and chose not to present it after Hodgman was replaced.

-Bugliosi was very critical of Clark's decision because that evidence was very incriminating - Simpson admitted in the police interview that he cut his finger and bled all over his house, driveway and Bronco the same day as the murders, he gave conflicting alibis to the public (he told Alan Park the limo driver that he overslept and then had a shower when Park testified that he had seen Simpson dressed in black clothes enter his house moments earlier, and Robert Shapiro claimed that Simpson was in Chicago at a golf conference the night of the murders), he apologized in his letter (which Robert Kardashian read to the press on live television) to the family of Ron Goldman for what could only be his murder because they had never even met, he took his passport with him when he fled implying he intended to leave the country and brought a disguise kit so he wouldn't be recognized.
-Bugliosi stated that after both Simpson and Al Cowlings were arrested, Cowlings was asked if he believed Simpson committed the murders, and Cowlings conceded that the physical evidence spoke for itself.
+Bugliosi was very critical of Clark's decision because that particular evidence was very incriminating: Simpson admitted in the police interview that he cut his finger and bled all over his house, driveway, and Bronco the same day as the murders; Simpson gave conflicting alibis to the public (he told Alan Park the limo driver that he overslept and then had a shower; but in contradiction, limo driver Park testified he had seen Simpson dressed in black clothes enter his house moments earlier; and Robert Shapiro claimed Simpson was in Chicago at a golf conference the night of the murders).

+Robert Shapiro in a letter (which Robert Kardashian read on live television) apologized to the family of Ron Goldman, for what could only been Ron's murder because: the two had never met; Simpson took his passport when he fled, implying Simpson intended to flee the United States; and so he wouldn't be recognized, Simpson carried a disguise kit.

-Clark agreed with Bugliosi that the evidence was incriminating yet defended her decision and noted the public was aware that his actions implied guilt yet thousands of people were supporting his attempt to flee prosecution and were sympathetic to his feelings of guilt.
-Jeffrey Toobin added that the jury was already aware of the Bronco chase, the suicide note and the items found in the Bronco because they had watched the event on TV and decided to discard it nonetheless.
+Clark agreed with Bugliosi that this evidence was incriminating, but Clark defended her decision to not offer it at trial, noting the public was already aware that Simpson's actions implied guilt; thousands of people were supporting Simpson's attempt to flee prosecution; and many citizens were overall sympathetic to Simpson and his feelings of guilt.

+Jeffrey Toobin stated: by the time trial commenced jurors were already aware of the Bronco chase, the suicide note, and the items found in the Bronco.
+Plus, like most everyone worldwide, the jurors too had stopped what they were doing to watch the chase on TV.
+Despite these incriminating details, Toobin opines the jurors decided to disregard them nonetheless.